gkjohnson/convert-three-examples-to-imports/problem-examples.md

 - vive / sculpt?
 - raytracing sandbox (button refers to function in module code)
 - software / lines / splines (hilbert3D not exported)

+#### Other
+- Some files don't get a new line after the initial export definitions